hipay/hipay-docs/hipay-fullservice-sdk-android/06-Advanced-usage.md

 You can make payments using the *Gateway Client* and its `requestNewOrder(OrderRequest, OrderRequestCallback)` method.
 This request will both create a new order based on the information you provided and process the payment simultaneously.

-Therefore, you need to provide your order ID, the amount of the transaction, the payment product (Visa, MasterCard, PayPal, etc.) and the related payment method information (i.e., the token if it's a credit or debit card).
+Therefore, you need to provide your order ID, the amount of the transaction, the payment product (Visa, MasterCard, PayPal, etc.) and the related payment method information (i.e., the token if it's a credit or a debit card).
 You can also provide a lot of other optional information.

 #### Java
 ```Java